Written by Joyce Ann Danieles

 Offshoring lets companies boost global competitiveness by accessing new markets, optimizing diverse talent, and enabling scalable business operations.
 But this business strategy comes with risks that include:

-Because people still get confused about the terms “outsourcing” and “offshoring,” knowing their differences is crucial.
+Because people still get confused about “outsourcing” and “offshoring,” knowing their differences is crucial.
 You must know how distinct they are for better budget and business development planning.

-Such clarifications further allow you to truly appreciate and understand the BPO advantages.
+Such clarifications further allow you to truly understand the BPO challenges and appreciate the BPO advantages.
 As you decide whether to outsource or offshore your non-core functions, remember these major distinctions between hiring a service provider and establishing a unit overseas.

 Outsourcing vs. Offshoring: Total Costs